What is Preposition in English Grammar?

 Preposition as a word (or) group of words

 As we discussed before, a Preposition can be a word or group of words in a sentence.
-So, these are broadly classified into 5 types based on the functionalities.
+So, these are broadly classified into 5 types based on their functionalities.
 Those are,

 1. Simple Preposition